Alex-Hoskins/workspace/README.md

 **2)** Due to the large amounts of components, it was tricky making sure all of the routing was correct.
 I wanted to make sure when you clicked on a WorkSpace, or any specific component, that the route corresponed correctly.
 This allows the forward and back arrows to work correctly when you are navigating the history on the browser.

+**3)** There are so many intricate details when designing an application for responsiveness.
+I enjoyed spending significant time checking the application on a variety of screen sizes.
+Little tweeks here and there made the application pop on all devices.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: